vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-clusters.md

     > Note the context name `${MGMT_CLUSTER_NAME}-admin@${MGMT_CLUSTER_NAME}`, you'll use the above command in
     > future steps.

-1. Set your kubectl context to the management cluster.
+5. Set your kubectl context to the management cluster.

     ```sh
     kubectl config use-context ${MGMT_CLUSTER_NAME}-admin@${MGMT_CLUSTER_NAME}
     ```

-1. Validate you can access the management cluster's API server.
+6. Validate you can access the management cluster's API server.

     ```sh
     kubectl get nodes

     NAME                                   STATUS   ROLES                  AGE     VERSION
-    ip-10-0-1-133.us-west-2.compute.internal   Ready    <none>                 123m   v1.20.1+vmware.2
+    standalonedelete-control-plane-9ndzx   Ready    control-plane,master   3m36s   v1.21.2+vmware.1
-    ip-10-0-1-76.us-west-2.compute.internal    Ready    control-plane,master   125m   v1.20.1+vmware.2
+    standalonedelete-md-0-7hvll            Ready    <none>                 113s    v1.21.2+vmware.1
     ```

-1. Next you will create a workload cluster.
+7. Next you will create a workload cluster.
 First, setup a workload cluster config file.

     ```sh
-    cp  ~/.config/tanzu/tkg/clusterconfigs/<MGMT-CONFIG-FILE> ~/.config/tanzu/tkg/clusterconfigs/workload1.yaml
+    cp  ~/.tanzu/tkg/clusterconfigs/<MGMT-CONFIG-FILE> ~/.tanzu/tkg/clusterconfigs/workload1.yaml
     ```

    > ``<MGMT-CONFIG-FILE>`` is the name of the management cluster YAML config file

    > This step duplicates the configuration file that was created when you deployed your management cluster.
 The configuration file will either have the name you assigned to the management cluster, or if no name was assigned, it will be a randomly generated name.

    > This duplicated file will be used as the configuration file for your workload cluster.
 You can edit the parameters in this new  file as required.
-For an example of a workload cluster template, see  [Amazon EC2 Workload Cluster Template](../aws-wl-template).
+For an example of a workload cluster template, see  [Azure Workload Cluster Template](../azure-wl-template).

    [](ignored)